ppy/osu-wiki/news/2024/2024-06-03-the-followpoint-eriha-the-drum-decimator-of-osu-taiko.md

 >
 > When I first installed osu!
 I was very impressed by the fact that I could play with my favorite songs.
 I play osu! on my laptop more often than I visit the arcade.
 That's how big an impact osu! had on me.

-*Why did you choose to play osu!taiko of all gamemodes osu! has to offer?*
+*Why did you choose to play osu!taiko of all game modes osu! has to offer?*

 > I wrote all that in the above question lol, I thought the taiko mode was suitable for me.
+>
 > I think my mind was more taken with the idea of drumming than clicking circles, picking up fruit, or hitting the keys.

-*What do you think of the osu!taiko and its community in its current state?*
+*What do you think of osu!taiko and its community in its current state?*

 > Recently there have been a lot of surprising events such as no mod pp record and for the first time the 2nd place in TWC is a non-Asian country, but on the other hand, there have been more and more discussions and problems about SR issues and pp.
 >
 > I believe that it's difficult for all players to get along, but we hope that many players will be able to interact and get along with players from all over the world through this game!

-*Any advices you would give to people who want to or just started playing osu!taiko?*
+*Any advice you would give to people who want to or just started playing osu!taiko?*

 > It's very difficult for someone just starting out to improve quickly, although there are individual differences.
 >